nicol-777/FoodHygieneApp/docs/implementation.md

 ## Known issues

-- The dataset may not always reflect up-to-date inspection results due to delays  in logging new hygiene ratings.
+-  The dataset may not always be up-to-date due to delays in logging new hygiene ratings.

 - Some businesses might be missing from the dataset or have incomplete information.

 ## Configuration data